TanStack/router/docs/framework/react/guide/router-context.md

 ## Processing Accumulated Route Context

-Context, especially the isolated `routeContext` objects, make it trivial to accumulate and process the route context objects for all matched routes.
+Context, especially the isolated route `context` objects, make it trivial to accumulate and process the route context objects for all matched routes.
 Here's an example where we use all of the matched route contexts to generate a breadcrumb trail:

 ```tsx
 // src/routes/__root.tsx